Latest Articles

 To dive deeper into this topic and learn practical strategies for overcoming the influence of diet culture, check out our blog post: “What is Diet Culture?
 Understanding Its Hidden Impact on Binge Eating“.

-Remember, challenging diet culture is not just about changing your personal beliefs – it’s about recognizing and resisting a systemic issue that affects many of us.
+Remember, challenging diet culture is not just about changing your personal beliefs – it’s about recognising and resisting a systemic issue that affects many of us.
 This awareness can be a powerful tool in your journey to stop binge eating.

 9. Healing Old Hurts

 If past experiences are still affecting you today, that’s okay.
-Many of us carry old wounds that can drive behaviors like binge eating.
+Many of us carry old wounds that can drive behaviours like binge eating.
 The good news is, there are ways to address these hurts without reliving every painful moment.

 There are a variety of options out there you can try.
 EMDR (Eye Movement Desensitisation and Reprocessing), Somatic Experiencing are some of the most popular.
 These approaches can help release trauma stored in your body, often in gentler ways than traditional talk therapy.